GrokkingGrok/Project-Asimov/design/src/asimov/flow/WattsGreaterThanWallStreet.md

     - Spend the dough,
     - invest it in RoboFund,
     - or put it in a TorqVault to get the demurrage taken from the people who aren't managing their finances.

-- The Bond Network giveth, but the Bond Network also taketh away.
+**The Bond Network giveth, but the Bond Network also taketh away**.

 Demurrage may be a hard sell for some, but again, manage your finances, and you have nothing to worry about.